Devxh/Space-Puzzle/README.md

 # Information
-This is a puzzle journey type game which player can only control using key W,A,S,D
+This is a puzzle journey type game which player can only control using key W,A,S,D and up, down, left, right key.
 #
 All levels from easy to hard is possible